 Please remember that some bridges posted here were made with very limited resources, and are sometimes very old.
 Some were built in using horses, steam engines, or maybe just human labor.
 The fact that they still stand today speaks well of their creators.
 In some cases they were very short on resources: no professional engineers, very limited money, mostly (or all) salvaged material, and no heavy equipment.
 Nonetheless, they solved the problem with the resources they had.
 While the result can be rather scary, the author probably could not have done better given the constraints.

-The decision is purely the discretion of the author.
-Normally criteria include:
+This is the discretion of the author.
+Considerations include:

-With a few exceptions, all of the photos on this page were taken by the author.
+With a few exceptions, all of the photos on this page were taken by the author (this site was not created to aggregate others work).
 One exception is the Treefort Bridge, of which the author built, and a photograph in which he appears.
 Another is a historic photograph.
-The current plan is for other photos to be used only rarley, as the situation (and copyright) warrent.
+The current plan is for other photos to be used only rarely, as the situation (and copyright) warrant.

 There is also an honorable mention section, for bridges that could be considered scary but don't meet the very low standards necessary for a full listing: